zanarian1o1/AstroAI/README.md

-# AI Screenshot Processor
+# Astro AI Screenshot Processor

 ## Overview

-The AI Screenshot Processor is a Python application that captures screenshots and sends them to a server for processing using artificial intelligence.
+Astro AI is a Python application that captures screenshots and sends them to a server for processing using artificial intelligence.
 The application features a custom GUI built with Tkinter and utilizes the `pyautogui` library for taking screenshots.
 The processed results are displayed in the application window.

 ## Features